Kalthun/minecraft-server/README.md

 ## Setup

 ### 1. Add host to flake.nix
-You can either use the default host or add a new host
+You can either use the default host or add a new host.
 ```nix
 in
 {